openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/semi_sl.rst

 .. note::

   OpenVINO™ Training Extensions automatically search for all image files with JPG, JPEG, and PNG formats in the root path specified using the ``--unlabeled-data-roots`` option, even if there are other file formats present.
 The image files which are located in sub-folders will be also collected for building unlabeled dataset.

+  In this tutorial, we make use of auto-split functionality for the multi-class classification, which makes train/validation splits for the given dataset.

+  For the details about auto-split, please refer to :doc:`auto-configuration <../../explanation/additional_features/auto_configuration>`.

 .. code-block::